19 Best Pilot Watches For The Aviation Enthusiast

 Au contraire.

-Crafted out of black ceramic CMC, this is both lightweight and durable as it combines the properties of ceramic and carbon in a threaded design, offering optimal scratch resistance for your daily knocks and abrasions.
+Measuring 46.5mm x 14.4mm, it retains its classical large dimensions.
+Crafted out of black ceramic CMC, this is both lightweight and durable as it combines the properties of ceramic and carbon in a threaded design, offering optimal scratch resistance for daily knocks and abrasions.

-The oversized crown and caseback ring is designed from Ceratanium, another excellent material that allows 100 metres of water resistance.
+The oversized crown and caseback ring is designed from Ceratanium, another excellent material that allows 100 metres of water resistance

 Below the convex sapphire crystal is a stunning, textured black dial.
 Offering a thatched design, this sets a perfect matte backdrop for the black edged, but lume filled sword shaped hands and hour markers to clearly stand out.
-This is the case for the minute track on the periphery of the face.

-For features, they treat every budding aviator to a plethora of functions, including a date aperture at 6 o’clock, power reserve indicator at 3 o’clock and running seconds sub-counter at 9 o’clock.
-So where does the Mercedes theme come into play?
+They treat every budding aviator to a plethora of functions, including a date aperture at 6 o’clock, power reserve indicator at 3 o’clock and running seconds sub-counter at 9 o’clock.

-If you can look past the emblem, you will be staring at the Calibre 52010.
 Offering a sensational 7 day power reserve as provided by the two barrel system, the Pellaton system ensures a reliable 28,800 VpH, meaning you’ll pass your wrist checks with flying colours.

 What We Like

-- Exceptional power reserve
+• Exceptional power reserve

-- Innovative material
+• Innovative material

-- Brilliant Mercedes collab project
+• Brilliant Mercedes collab project

 What We Don’t Like

-- Very large case
+• Very large case

-- Very sporty meaning it probably wouldn’t suit the everyday wearer.
+• Very sporty, meaning it probably wouldn’t suit the everyday wearer.

-14. Breitling Navitimer B19 Chronograph 43 Perpetual Calendar 140th Anniversary
+15. Breitling Navitimer B19 Chronograph 43 Perpetual Calendar 140th Anniversary

-Diameter |
+Diameter

-43mm |
+43mm

-Case Material |
+Case Material

-Rose gold |
+Rose gold

-Power Reserve |
+Power Reserve

-96 hours |
+96 hours

-Thickness |
+Thickness

-15.62mm |
+15.62mm

-Price |
+Price

-You can buy a Breitling Navitimer B19 Chronograph 43 Perpetual Calendar 140th Anniversary at retail for £48,800 as of November 2024. |
+You can buy a Breitling Navitimer B19 Chronograph 43 Perpetual Calendar 140th Anniversary at retail for £52,500 as of May 2026

 The Breitling Navitimer is the tour de force of the aviation industry.
 It’s that cocky boy in the playground who is assured of himself from head to toe.